hlandau/acmetool/README.md

   If successfully acquired, the certificate will be placed in `/var/lib/acme/live/example.com/{cert,chain,fullchain,privkey}`.

-  Running `acmetool` as root on a cronjob will allow it to automatically reacquire certificates before they expire.
+  Running `acmetool --batch` as root on a cronjob will allow it to automatically reacquire certificates before they expire.
 The certificate data in `/var/lib/acme/live/example.com` will be updated automatically with the new certificate. acmetool can optionally invoke a shell script after having changed certificates if you need to reload a webserver.

 - Works with Let's Encrypt.